ifm/documentation/GeneralDoc/symmetryThreshold.md

 ## Abstract

 The parameter symmetry threshold is mainly used for filtering motion artifacts.
-Decreasing this value leads to more valid pixels around moving objects, but it also increases the motion blur and therefore wrong distance measurements at the edge of the moving object.
+Increasing this value leads to more valid pixels around moving objects, but it also increases the motion blur and therefore wrong distance measurements at the edge of the moving object.

 ## Description

 The `O3R-camera-heads` are using the ifm ToF (TimeOfFlight) technology for measuring the distance towards objects.
-There are several ways to measure distance with ToF.
-You could send out single impulses (LIDAR), or you can use a continuos wave (ifm approach).
-As you can imagine, different approaches come with different advantages/disadvantages.

-The imager uses actually 4 phases, to measure the distance.
-You basically have 4 measurement points.
-These points, have a symmetry to each other, due to the continuos modulation we use.
-Of course, there is some noise and it is never perfect.
-But if this symmetry decreases to much, we invalidate the pixel where this happens.
-These four phases are done not in parallel but sequential.

-Imagine following scenario: The object you measure has a clear edge (like a box).
-If the object does not move around, several pixels hit the edge and several hit the background etc. All four measurement phases hit their respective "target" and the system reaches a high symmetry.
-Now the objects starts to move (e.g. on a conveyor belt).
-Remember, the 4 phases are measured after each other.
-What happens, if 2 phases hit the edge of the box - and due to the moving of the box - 2 hit the background?
-The symmetry value goes down, up to the point where the pixel is invalidated.
-As faster the object is moving, as more pixel around the edges get invalidated.
-This is the reason, why fast moving objects have something like an "aura/shadow" around them.
-Try waving your hand very fast in front of the camera to see that effect.
+To calculate one single point cloud, the system takes several images.
+These images are correlated to each other (`ToF correlation images`).
+This correlation is represented as symmetry.
+As lower the value, as higher the symmetry.
+Due to inherit noise is no perfect symmetry possible.

+Decreasing the threshold invalidates more pixel, where the symmetry is higher in deviation.
+Increasing the threshold validates more pixels, also more noisy pixels in general.
 [fast moving object]

-Of course, higher framerate and lower exposure time settings improve this behavior.
-Very noisy objects/materials also tend to decrease the symmetry.
+Noisy objects/materials also tend to decrease the symmetry.
 Due to the "jittering" of the values.

 ## Should you change the symmetry threshold?